 Bottom Line: So, Are RC Planes Considered Drones?

-Both require skill and practice to be flown safely, but drones offer a greater degree of autonomy than RC planes.
+Both require skill and practice to be flown safely, but drones offer greater autonomy than RC planes.
 The debate on is an RC plane a drone is still ongoing since they do not necessarily fit into the typical drone category of unmanned aerial vehicles.